MyMalcom/malcom-lib-ios/README.md

 * Add one of available versions of library:
     * Static library: Add the folder of static library.
 If you don't want to use the 'ad module', just delete the 'ads' folder.
 Add TouchJSON library which is in 'External' folder.¡
     * Source library: Add source in project.
-In case that you don't want use any module (Configuration, Ad, Notifications) you can delete the not desired folder.
+In case that you don't want to use any module (Configuration, Ad or Notifications) you can delete the not desired folder.

     We strongly recommend to use the static library.